-Learning Japanese can be a challenging task, but it is also extremely rewarding.
-One of the most effective and enjoyable ways to practice reading and get familiar with the language is through mangas.
-With their informal language, full of slang and dialects, and the visual support of illustrations, mangas make learning more relaxed and engaging.
-Many of them also include furigana — small characters above the kanji that indicate their reading — making it easier for beginners to understand.
+Learning Japanese can be a challenging task, but also extremely rewarding.
+One of the most effective and fun ways to practice reading and become familiar with the language is through manga.
+With its informal language, full of slang and dialects, and the visual support of illustrations, manga makes learning lighter and more engaging.
+Many of them also include furigana — small characters above the kanji that indicate their reading —, making it easier for beginners to understand.

-Below, check out a selection of mangas that will not only enrich your vocabulary but also open a window to the fascinating Japanese cultural universe.
+Below, check out a selection of manga that will not only enrich your vocabulary but also open a window to the fascinating Japanese cultural universe.

-Why is reading mangas so effective for learning Japanese?
+Why is reading manga so effective for learning Japanese?

-Most importantly, the mangás allow you to absorb Japanese culture while studying the language.
-Cultural terms, festivals, traditions, and even forms of etiquette are present in almost every story, making the learning experience more complete and meaningful.
+More importantly, manga allows you to absorb Japanese culture while studying the language.
+Cultural terms, festivals, traditions, and even forms of etiquette are present in almost every story, making learning more complete and meaningful.

 We recommend reading: How to learn Japanese with manga and anime?